Rich Thompson (pitcher, born 1984): Los Angeles Angels of Anaheim

 On 10 September 2010 Thompson picked up his first major league win after the Angels went into extra innings against the Seattle Mariners.

 Thompson made his only Australian Baseball League appearances in the 2010–11 season pitching in three games for his native Sydney Blue Sox.

 On 14 April 2012, the Angels designated Thompson for assignment.

 Oakland Athletics

 On 20 April 2012, the Oakland Athletics claimed him off waivers.
 On 25 April 2012, the Athletics designated Thompson for assignment.
 On 27 April 2012, the Athletics outrighted Thompson to their Triple-A affiliate Sacramento River Cats.

 Toronto Blue Jays

 On 11 December 2012, the Toronto Blue Jays announced that Thompson had been signed to a minor league contract with an invitation to major league spring training.

-Thompson injured himself prior to breaking camp with the Blue Jays and is still listed as inactive (not released or retired) with the AAA team as of 2019.
+Thompson injured himself prior to breaking camp with the Blue Jays and is still listed as inactive (not released or retired) with the Triple-A team as of 2019.

+Coaching career

+On January 20, 2026, Thompson was announced as the manager for the Arkansas Travelers, the Double-A affiliate of the Seattle Mariners.